brat-os/Games/ReadMe.md

 Please read the license file that applies to all listed games.
 Powershell games need Powerhsell ISE to run.
-HTML5 and Three.js are needed from the internet for the browser games.
+JavaScript games need HTML5 and a internet connection to run.

 #Done3D-js.html